AmbryN/mdesign-react/Readme.md

   * Events with their corresponding attendees' and hosts' lists
 * Displaying MDesign's specific query results
 * Authentication using JWT between the fronted app and the backend.
+* Responsive layout for use on mobile and tablet

 ### Planned features
 * Generating a CSV file with the query result